cinemagoer/cinemagoer/README.rst

-**IMDbPY** is a Python package for retrieving and managing the data of the `IMDb`_ movie database about movies, people, characters, and companies.
+**IMDbPY** is a Python package for retrieving and managing the data of the `IMDb`_ movie database about movies, people and companies.

 .. admonition:: Revamp notice
    :class: note